simonseyer/PAYFormBuilder/README.md

 Just take a look at the `utils/theming` folder to see, which theme container and style properties are available.
 You could replace every theme by implementing one of the `PAY*Theme` protocols and set them on the `PAYStyle` class.
 Easier is however to just get a theme from the `PAYStyle` class and adjust different properties.

 *Important* is to do the theming before you create a form.
 All styles are applied on form initialization, so there is no chance to update them later.

+### Layout customization
+Each of the container objects (`PAYFormButton`, `PAYFormSingleLineTextField`, `PAYFormHeader`, etc.) you get when creating elements, holds a list of `NSLayoutConstraint` properties, which allow you to adjust layout.
+Simply change the properties, disable or delete the constraints.

+The constraint properties are prefixed with the name of the view where the constraint is added to.
+For example the constraint property `viewControlBottomConstraint` is added to the `view` property of the container and constrains the bottom spacing of the control.

 Example
 -------